State / Territory Benefits - Maryland

 Gold Star Plate: The Gold Star Plate is available to individuals who are the surviving Spouse, parent, Child or sibling of a person who served in the Armed Forces of the United States and lost his or her life.

-Eligibility: Applicant must submit the application for Military Related License Plates ( form # VR-120), fee and one of the following: Copy of DD-3 approved by the Department of Defense, copy of casualty report, or, an overseas death certificate issued by the military indicating the name and date of death.
+Eligibility: Applicant must submit the application for Military Related License Plates (form # VR-120), $25.00 fee, and one of the following: Copy of DD-3 approved by the Department of Defense, copy of casualty report, or, an overseas death certificate issued by the military indicating the name and date of death.

 Bring one of the following documents to your local Motor Vehicle Administration (MVA) Branch Office:

-Hunt from a Vehicle Permit: Hunters with mobility impairments may obtain a special permit so they may hunt from a vehicle.
+University Disability Pass (formerly Hunt from a Vehicle Permit): Hunters with mobility impairments may obtain a free lifetime pass so they may hunt from a vehicle.
 Applications are available from DNR Regional Wildlife & Heritage Service Offices.
 A physician must certify your permit application.
 See the Public Hunting Lands or visit the DNR's Access for All website for public hunting areas that can assist hunters with mobility impairments.
-Application for hunting from a vehicle Learn More
+Click here for additional information.

 Hunting Privileges: Maryland residents serving in the United States Armed Forces and stationed in Maryland must purchase a Resident Hunting License before hunting, unless they are on official leave and possess a copy of their official leave orders.
 Maryland residents serving in the United States Armed Forces, while hunting during official leave in Maryland, do not need to purchase a hunting license, deer stamps, or DNR Managed Hunt Permit; however, they must purchase a Maryland Migratory Game Bird Stamp, a federal Migratory Bird Hunting and Conservation Stamp, and a Furbearer Permit.
 You must possess a copy of your official leave orders while hunting and comply with the Hunter Education and Safety Requirement.